KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 * `no service pad` global config, to disable Packet Assembler/Disassembler (PAD), used for x.25 networks
 * `no ip http server | no ip http secure-server` global config, to disable http ad https servers respectively.
 * `no service config` global config, unless the device pulls its config from the network during startup, this command *MUST* be used.
 This prevents the IOS device from an attempt to locate a configuration file on the network.
-* `no cdp enable` interface config, CDP must be diabled on all interfaces touching untrusted networks. `no cdp run` global config, can also be used to disable cdp globally.
+* `no cdp enable` interface config, CDP must be disabled on all interfaces touching untrusted networks. `no cdp run` global config, can also be used to disable cdp globally.
-* `no lldp transmit & no lldp receive` interface config, this is the same threat and rationale as cdp usage. also `no lldp run` isused to disable it globally if not used at all.
+* `no lldp transmit & no lldp receive` interface config, this is the same threat and rationale as cdp usage. also `no lldp run` issued to disable it globally if not used at all.

 ### EXEC Timeout
 this is used to set the interval the exec command waits for user input before it terminates the session.